-Why does the pasuk refer to Hashem bringing us out of the land of Egypt?
-The Midrash1 states that we were brought out of Egypt on condition that we accept this mitzva of honest measures and whoever denies this mitzva denies the redemption from Egypt.
+Why does the pasuk then conclude by referring to Hashem bringing us out of the land of Egypt?
+The Midrash1 states that we were brought out of Egypt on condition that we accept this mitzva of honest measures, and therefore whoever denies this mitzva denies the redemption from Egypt.

 Why does the pasuk include the words "I am Hashem"?
 Generally, customers do not usually have the ability to check the weights and measures of the storekeeper.
 They must rely on the storekeeper's honesty.
 The storekeeper may therefore think that he can get away with inaccurate scales because no-one is watching.
-This sin reveals not only a dishonesty to ones fellow man but also a failure to believe that Hashem is always watching.
-Perhaps the pasuk mentions Hashem to remind us that Hashem is present and to deter storekeepers from committing this sin.
+This sin reveals not only a dishonesty to one's fellow man, but also a failure to believe that Hashem is always watching.
+The pasuk may mention Hashem to remind us that Hashem is always present, and thereby deter storekeepers from committing this sin.

-In Mesillat Yesharim, the Ramchal discusses similar types of sins that appear to be hidden.
-Other people may be unaware and thus it may be more tempting to commit such sins.
-He notes that it is so easy for a person to deceive himself with regards to these sins and fall prey to sin.
-Most people are not overt thieves, however many people are tainted by theft in the course of their business dealings by allowing themselves to gain through their neighbours' loss, saying "business is different".
-However the Ramchal states that any form of deceit in business dealings is forbidden.
-He quotes the Gemara stating that the punishment for dishonest weights and measures is more severe than the punishment for illicit relations.
-The Gemara explains that it is practically impossible to find all of the members of the public that have been defrauded.
-Therefore complete repentance is almost impossible.
+In Mesillat Yesharim2, the Ramchal discusses similar types of sins that appear to be hidden.
+Other people may be unaware of the sins and thus it may be more tempting to commit them.
+He notes that it is so easy for a person to deceive himself with regards to these sins and thus fall.
+Most people are not overt thieves.
+Yet these same people are often tainted by theft in the course of their business dealings by allowing themselves to gain through their neighbours' loss.
+They justify their behaviour, saying "business is different".
+However, the Ramchal states that any form of deceit in business dealings is forbidden.
+He quotes the Gemara3 stating that the punishment for dishonest weights and measures is more severe than the punishment for illicit relations.
+The Gemara explains that it is practically impossible to find all the members of the public that have been defrauded.
+And since one of the crucial steps for teshuva in this case is to repay the amount stolen, complete repentance is almost impossible.